Tom1358/butterflies_of_britain/README.md

 * All butterflies flashed at once rather than in sequence.
     * Added  `(time) * i` to the setTimeout end of the butterflyFlash function in game.js - ref [Stack Overflow](https://stackoverflow.com/questions/37497872/how-to-save-clear-settimeouts-array-using-loops-index).
 * Initially there was the 'check' function referenced in the playerTurn function.
-However, each click by the player would increase the amount in the array double (1, 3, 6, 12, 24...)
+However, this resulted in a number being pushed into the array after each click being added on by level number (1, 3, 6, 10, 15...)
     * Took out the 'check' reference and added it to separate event listeners for each butterfly click.
 * Audio 'mute' function was not working.
     * It seemed that the JavaScript and HTML were not collaborating effectively - using both jQuery and JavaScript, nothing affected the HTML audio element.